dduxx/nmagee-resume/markdown/Nathaniel Magee.md

     forecasts.
     * Developed back-end services using Java, Dropwizard, and Hibernate.
     * Created unit tests using JUnit and Selenium.

+## Education
+2013 - 2018
+:   **Bachelor's in Computer Science**, University of New Brunswick

+    * Participated in the Co-Operative Education Program
+    * Graduated First Division

 ## Skills